LekoArts/gatsby-themes/themes/gatsby-theme-emilia-core/README.md

 ### Shadowing

 Please read the guide [Shadowing in Gatsby Themes](https://www.gatsbyjs.org/docs/themes/shadowing/) to understand how to customize the this theme!
 You can also have a look at [`@lekoarts/gatsby-theme-emilia`](https://github.com/LekoArts/gatsby-themes/tree/master/themes/gatsby-theme-emilia) to see it in action.
+Generally speaking you will want to place your files into `src/@lekoarts/gatsby-theme-emilia-core/` to shadow/override files.

 ## 🌟 Supporting me